 Requirements for the History/Social Science major, a teacher education concentration, are 42 hours, including 28 hours in History; eight hours in Political Science (PSCI 135, plus four hours); four hours in another social science; HIST 324, Methods of Teaching History/Social Science (2 hours) and HIST 325, Middle Grade History/Social Science Methods.
 The 28 hours in History include the core research sequence for the major.
 That sequence includes three components:

 - HIST 295, Introduction to Historical Inquiry, which is an introductory research methods course;

 - A history research paper, completed as an option in the regular class assignments of 300- or 400-level history classes; and

 - HIST 494, Christianity and Historical Study, which is the department’s capstone seminar.

-HIST 295 normally is completed during the sophomore year; the research paper during the junior year (and is referred to as the Junior Research Paper); and HIST 494 during the senior year.
+HIST 295 normally is completed during the sophomore year; the research paper during the junior year (referred to as the Junior Research Paper); and HIST 494 during the senior year.
 Students must complete HIST 295 before the semester in which they write the research paper.
-Guidelines for the Junior Research Paper are available in the History Department office or in the Handbook section of this website.
+Guidelines for the Junior Research Paper are available in the History Department office.